cypress-io/cypress/docs/source/api/commands/_trigger.md

 ## Timeout

-`.trigger()` will wait until the element is in an 'interactable' state for the duration of the [`defaultCommandTimeout`](https://on.cypress.io/guides/configuration#timeouts) or the duration of the `timeout` specified in the command's options.
+`.trigger()` will wait until the element is in an 'interactable' state for the duration of the {% url `defaultCommandTimeout` configuration#Timeouts %} or the duration of the `timeout` specified in the command's options.

 # Examples